Introduction to SQL Server Data Types

 - CHAR(size): It is having a fixed-length character string with a maximum of 8000 characters.

-- TEXT: Text is a variable width character string with a maximum of 2 GB text data.
+- TEXT: Text is a variable width character string with a maximum of 2 GB of text data.

 - NCHAR(size): It is fixed-length Unicode data with a maximum of 4000 characters